 The Bottom Line

 But the platform’s origins as a workflow automation tool show through.
 The MCP layer is a proxy over existing actions, not a purpose-built agent interface.
 Tool quality varies across the massive catalog, the self-hosted option is barely maintained, and the Source Available license limits some use cases.
-The Workday acquisition adds both enterprise credibility and strategic uncertainty.
+The now-completed Workday acquisition adds enterprise resources but shifts Pipedream’s roadmap toward enterprise IT priorities — independent developers should evaluate whether that alignment serves their long-term needs.

 Pipedream makes the most sense when you need breadth over depth — connecting agents to 10+ different APIs where “good enough” integration quality is acceptable, and where managed OAuth at scale is more valuable than hand-tuned tool interfaces.

-Rating: 3.5/5 — Unmatched integration breadth and managed OAuth across 2,800+ APIs; loses half a point each for variable tool quality across the auto-generated catalog, barely-maintained self-hosted option, and strategic uncertainty from the Workday acquisition.
+Rating: 3.5/5 — Unmatched integration breadth and managed OAuth across 3,000+ APIs; loses half a point each for variable tool quality across the auto-generated catalog, barely-maintained self-hosted option, and strategic uncertainty following the Workday acquisition.

 Category: Business & Productivity